boazf/IWG/README.md

   - Supports either WiFi or Wired (w5500) Ethernet connection.
   - Supports manual control using LED indicators and pushbuttons.
   - Supports OTA firmware upgrades (no SSL support, yet).
-  - Includes EasyEDA elecrical diagram, PCB design and packaging design.
+  - Includes EasyEDA electrical diagram, PCB design and packaging design.

 This project is intended to run on ESP32 with SD card reader and optionally a wired ethernet adapter.
 The code is developed using platformio in visual studio code.

-What it does is basically periodcally ping a server on the internet and optionally a local address on the LAN.
+What it does is basically periodically ping a server on the internet and optionally a local address on the LAN.
 If ping fails, it switches the router power to off and then on after several seconds.
 Then it waits for internet connectivity to resume.
 If internet connectivity is not resumed after some time, it switches the modem power to off and then on after several seconds.
 Then it waits for internet connectivity to resume.
 If internet connectivity is not resume, it goes again through the recovery attempt cycles until internet connectivity resumes, or maximum recovery cycles exceeded.

 It is also possible to configure the device to periodically restart the router and/or the modem at a certain time, once in every 24 hours.
 This should usually be done during the night when there is low or no Internet usage.
 This usually prevent the need to recover the devices during the day which might interrupt connectivity for some time.